5 Days In Maui

 Mars is just a short drive from Maui’s beaches.
 That’s right, visit Haleakala National Park and return with stories from another planet.

-This map contains all the places mentioned in this sample itinerary.
-Click on the image to open in Google Maps.
+This companion map contains all the places mentioned in this itinerary for spending up to five days in Maui.
+Click on the image to open it in Google Maps.

 Maui Travel Tips